Dynamic Shrinkage Priors for Large Time-varying Parameter Regressions using Scalable Markov Chain Monte Carlo Methods: Empirical Application using Eurozone Yield Data

 \subsection{Forecast exercise}

-The dataset covers the entire yield curve and includes yields from one-year to thirty-year bonds in one-year-steps.
-We choose $\{1Y, 3Y, 5Y, 7Y, 10Y, 15Y, 30Y\}$ maturities as our target variables that we wish to forecast and consider one month and one quarter as forecast horizons.
+The dataset covers the entire yield curve and includes yields from one-year to thirty-year bonds in one-year steps.
+We choose $\{1$y, $3$y, $5$y, $7$y, $10$y, $15$y, $30$y$\}$ maturities as our target variables that we wish to forecast and consider one-month and one-quarter ahead as forecast horizons.
 We use a range of competing models that differ in terms of how they model time-variation in coefficients and the number of endogenous variables they have.
 All models feature stochastic volatility in the measurement errors and have two lags.
-We also offer comparison between the three MCMC algorithms: exact, approximate (non-sparsified) and approximate (sparsified).
-For sparsified cases, we sparsify $\alpha$ as well as the time-varying parameters.
+We also offer comparison between the two MCMC algorithms: exact and approximate.

 In terms of VAR dimension, we have large TVP-VARs and VARs with all 30 maturities ($M=30$) as well as the three factor Nelson-Siegel model described in the previous sub-section ($M=3$).
-The acronyms in the tables use L (for large) and NS (for Nelson-Siegel) to distinstinguish between these cases.

-In terms of time variation specified through the likelihood function (i.e. through the definition of $\bm W$), we consider the flexible (FLEX) and random walk (RW) specifications defined in (\ref{static_w}) and (\ref{rw_w}).
+In terms of time variation specified through the likelihood function (i.e., through the definition of $\bm W$), we consider the flexible (FLEX) and random walk (RW) specifications defined in (\ref{static_w}) and (\ref{rw_w}).
 In terms of time variation specified through the prior, we consider the five global-local shrinkage priors (four dynamic and one static) given in Sub-section \ref{sec: shrinkagePRIOR}.
+In addition, we consider as a competitor the conventional TVP-VAR setup of \cite{primiceri2005time}.
+We estimate the TVP-VAR only for the Nelson-Siegel model since the original prior overfits in higher dimensions.\footnote{The priors of the conventional \cite{primiceri2005time} TVP-VAR are informed by OLS estimates using an initial training sample (in our case the initial first $18$ observations).
+Such an empirical Bayesian calibration strategy is only sensible for models that feature a small number of endogenous variables.}

-We also have time-invariant (TIV) parameter models where coefficients are constant over time.
-For these we do two versions, one with a Minnesota prior (MIN) and the other a Horseshoe prior (HS).
-These models are estimated by setting $\bm \beta = \bm 0$ and then use the sampling steps for $\bm \alpha$ detailed in the appendix.
+We also have VAR models where coefficients are constant over time.
+For these we do two versions, one with a Minnesota prior (MIN) and the other a horseshoe prior (HS).
+These models are estimated by setting $\bm \beta = \bm 0$ and then using the sampling steps for $\bm \alpha$ detailed in the appendix.
 For the Minnesota prior, we use a non-conjugate version that allows for asymmetric shrinkage patterns and integrate out the corresponding hyperparameters within MCMC.

-The models in the tables can be identified by the combination of acronyms.
-For instance, L-TVP-RW denotes the large TVP-VAR with random walk specification for $\bm W$.
-In the section labeled TIV, L-MIN indicates the large VAR (with constant coefficients) estimated using a Minnesota prior, etc.